 Saturday, Feb 9 – Event #5:

-New: The Half Marathon on Jan.
-27 will now include finisher medals!
+New: The Half Marathon includes a finisher medal!
 The half marathon can be run as part of the Series or on its own.
 Registration for just the half marathon is just $30.

 2016-17 Photos!
 Matthew Schott took some great photos at two sets of 2016-17 Frostbite runs.
 Just click on the dates below to view the photos from those runs: Dec.
 31: 10-miler and 2-miler Feb.
 11: 15K and 3K